 - Outbound Logistics – the movement of final goods from a company to customers/consumers.

-Supply chain management is a multidisciplinary aspect of industry that is concerned with:
+Supply chain management is a multidisciplinary aspect of the industry that is concerned with:

 - Project planning.

-- Obtaining raw materials by sourcing and providing logistical support.
+- I am obtaining raw materials by sourcing and providing logistical support.